masikonis/news-digest/README.md

 ## Rationale

-This app was built as a way to fight news addiction.
-Since I stopped checking the news regularly, I needed a way to still keep up to date with the latest news so that I do not live under a rock.
-Instead of spending 2 hours per day, I receive a summary each Sunday evening that I can read in 10 minutes.
-This results in massive time savings.
+This application was developed to combat news addiction.
+After deciding to stop checking the news regularly, I needed a way to stay informed without spending excessive time.
+Instead of spending two hours a day, I now receive a summary every Sunday evening that I can read in ten minutes, resulting in significant time savings.

 ## Setup & Usage